jtl5770/goleds/README.md

 in more detail below.

 All producers hold their independent internal representation of the full stripe.
-For displaying, all the data of all producers is combined and the result is displayed on the various LED stripe segments (or simply not displayed in the case of an invisible segment).
-That also means, that multiple producers can be active (and often are) at the same time.
+For displaying on the real LEDs, all the data of all producers is combined and the result is displayed on the various LED stripe segments (or simply not displayed in the case of an invisible segment).
+That also means that multiple producers can be active (and often are) at the same time.

 The combination of the different dedicated LED values from all producers is very naive - for each LED, take the max of all the